cmstu29/GitTest/README.md

-Enter words or numbers in the array and run the code.
-The contents will be shown in descending order in the debug console.
+Enter words or numbers in the array "arr2", and insert the variable "arr2" in the brackets of console.log().
+The contents will be shown in ascending order in the debug console.